-There are three types of HEI in Georgia:
+There are three types of higher education institutions in Georgia:

-research universities - authorised to award all three academic degrees (bachelor,
+research universities: authorised to award all three academic degrees (Bachelor,

-- master and PhD bakalavriati, magistratura, doktorantura); - teaching universities without a notable research function, implementing first and second cycles of higher education; - colleges higher professional (umaglesi profesiuli ganatleba) and bachelor programmes (bakalavriati)
+- Master and PhD bakalavriati, magistratura, doktorantura); - teaching universities: without a notable research function, implementing first and second cycles of higher education; - colleges: higher professional (umaglesi profesiuli ganatleba) and Bachelor programmes (bakalavriati)

-Currently there are 67 HEIs recognised by the state (accredited and newly licensed): 21 public and 46 private.
-72% of HEIs are located in the capital city, Tbilisi.
-The total number of students in all HEIs is 93.792 (as at November 2009).
-50% of students are enrolled in the four biggest universities; 20 HEIs have less than 300 students each.
-The breakdown of students in the different HE cycles is given below.
+Currently, there are 57 HEIs recognised by the state: 20 public and 37 private.
+64 % of HEIs are located in the capital city, Tbilisi.
+The total number of students in all HEIs is 99 003 (as at April 2012).
+62 % of students are enrolled in the five biggest public universities.
+The breakdown of students in the different higher education cycles is given below.